jo-tools/ats-codesign-innosetup/README.md

 ### Requirements
 [Xojo](https://www.xojo.com/) is a rapid application development for Desktop, Web, Mobile & Raspberry Pi.

-The Desktop application Xojo example project `ATS CodeSign Docker.xojo_project` and its Post Build Scripts are using:
+The Desktop application Xojo example project `ATS CodeSign InnoSetup.xojo_project` and its Post Build Scripts are using:
 - Xojo 2024r4.2
 - API 2

 ### How to use in your own Xojo project?

 #### CodeSign (Azure Trusted Signing | PFX)
-1. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `CodeSign` provided in `ATS CodeSign Docker.xojo_project`
+1. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `CodeSign` provided in `ATS CodeSign InnoSetup.xojo_project`
 2. Make sure this Post Build Script runs after the Step 'Windows: Build'
 3. Read the comments in the provided Post Build Script, modify it according to your needs
    The default settings are: